How the billing structure works in GCP

 Complete connection in Yasu Dashboard

-- Service account has required permissions
+- Service account has the required permissions

-- APIs are enabled
+- Required APIs are enabled

 - BigQuery dataset is accessible